 For more information about WWOOF, please see this website

-After finishing their course at ELC Bristol, some students go to work in companies specifically related to their professions.
+After finishing their course at ELC Bristol, if they are eligible to work in the UK, some students go to work in companies specifically related to their professions.
 Work is generally unpaid, but it can be an excellent experience.
 Placements are not arranged by the school but by a professional work placement company.